mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLANOtherHostsPorts/index.md

 ### Accessing MAMP PRO hosts on A LAN using ports

-You can access MAMP PRO hosts, other than localhost, on a LAN using mobile devices or other Macs.
+You can access MAMP PRO hosts, other than localhost on a LAN using ports.

 <div class="alert" role="alert">
 Note: You may have to additionally configure your router and Mac Preferences in order to access your hosts across your network.
 We do not provide support for this.